leonardodimarchi/massage-therapy-app/README.md

     - Will implement all the utilities and specific services such as the StorageService, HttpService, ToastService, etc.

 - Repositories
-    - The repositories are responsibles for calling the datasources and handle the errors that may exist.
+    - The repositories are responsibles for calling the data sources, mapping the external DTOs to our application's entities, and handling any errors that may exist.
 They are called by the usecases (at the domain layer)

 ### Presenter
 The presenter layer is our last one.
 It will have all the UI part of the APP.
 The Angular framework will appear here (and just a bit at the infrastructure layer, cause we're using the Angular HttpClient).